American Cicero

 A useful way to understand the role of exile in shaping the West is to think about the birth of conservatism in Europe.
 Unlike everything else in modern thought, it was not the result of the Enlightenment, but rather a consequence of the French Revolution.
 The destruction, terror and wars that resulted from the revolution, created a generation of exiles, divorced from their lands, their people and their way of life.
 Their struggle to understand the revolution and formulate a response, was the birth of conservatism in the West.

 Today, of course, there is never any discussion of how the revolution transformed the aristocracy of Europe.
 The radicals who rule over the West, like chimps looking in a mirror, can never stop obsessing over their antecedents.
 The revolution, however, fundamentally altered the elite of Europe.
-There was the material changes, of course, as they were forced to abandon their lands and flee to neighboring lands.
-There were also a spiritual and intellectual changes that resulted in being exiled from their homes.
+There were the material changes, of course, as they were forced to abandon their lands and flee to neighboring lands.
+There were also spiritual and intellectual changes that resulted in being exiled from their homes.

 The French aristocrat living in Vienna, for example, suddenly found himself around a new elite, with different habits and different tastes.
 This sudden juxtaposition gave these aristocrats a new perspective on their own culture.
 Prior to exile, they had no reason to think about why they lived as they did.
 It was just the way things were as they entered the world.
 In exile, they had to examine why it was their way of life existed, why they existed, and why it was swept away by the revolution.